[MARMAM] Volunteers required to assist with a study of bottlenose dolphins (Tursiops truncatus) in Northland, New Zealand

 The Coastal-Marine Research Group (C-MRG - http://cmrg.massey.ac.nz/) was established under the auspices of the Institute of Natural Sciences (INS)<http://ins.massey.ac.nz/> at Massey University, Albany, New Zealand in 2000.
 Since then, both its staff<http://masseyuniversity.webs.com/ourteam.htm> and postgraduate students<http://masseyuniversity.webs.com/students.htm> have undertaken marine mammal research within and beyond New Zealand waters, concentrating specifically on conservation and management orientated questions.

-Volunteers are required to assist on a PhD study (supervised by Dr Karen Stockin, Massey University and Prof Mark Orams, AUT University) to assess the behavioural ecology and conservation of bottlenose dolphins (Tursiops truncatus) in the Bay of Islands, Northland, New Zealand.
+As of December 2012, a new PhD study (supervised by Dr Karen Stockin, Massey University and Prof Mark Orams, AUT University) will assess the behavioural ecology and conservation of bottlenose dolphins (Tursiops truncatus) in the Bay of Islands, Northland, New Zealand.
 Bottlenose dolphins are classified as nationally endangered within New Zealand waters (Baker et al 2010), with a local population recently described (Tezanos-Pinto et al in press).
-This study builds upon earlier research undertaken by Tezanos-Pinto (2009) and Constantine (2002) and will among other things, reassess the status and effects of tourism interactions (a decade on from Constantine 2002).
+This new study builds upon earlier research undertaken by Tezanos-Pinto (2009) and Constantine (2002) and will among other things, reassess the status and effects of tourism interactions (a decade on from Constantine 2002).

-The field season runs year round and volunteers are required for all periods.
+The field season will run year round and the first vacancy for volunteers is from 1st December 2012.
 A minimum commitment of three months is preferred, with priority given to those who can commit for longer periods.
-One volunteer is required to begin in September 2013, priority will be given to applicants that fit this requirement.

-Assist on a 5.5m dedicated research vessel operating from the Bay of Islands.
-Surveys will involve daily return trips (not overnight) and be conducted in favorable conditions only.
+· Assist on a 5.5m dedicated research vessel operating from the Bay of Islands.
+Surveys will involve daily return trips (not overnight) and be conducted in favourable conditions only.
 As such, no minimum or maximum number of research days onboard the research vessel can be guaranteed

 Effort will placed into allowing all volunteers the opportunity to gain experience on each element.